-During NREM sleep, your body relaxes for repair and development of tissues and bones and the strengthening of your immune system.
+During NREM sleep, your body relaxes for the repair and development of tissues and bones and the strengthening of your immune system.
 During REM sleep, your brain is most active, and this is the period you see dreams.
-If you have narcolepsy, your sleep will almost immediately start in the REM phase, and pieces of REM involuntarily takes place during hours you’re awake.
+If you have narcolepsy, your sleep will almost immediately start in the REM phase, and pieces of REM involuntarily take place during hours you’re awake.

 Although the exact cause of narcolepsy is not unknown, scientists have found that people with this condition have significantly lower levels of hypocretin, a neurotransmitter that supports wakefulness.
 People suffering from narcolepsy often have 90 to 95% fewer neurons that produce hypocretin than people without the condition.